-Fig. 1.
-An isometric view of the Phosphorescent Screen Monitor (PSM) together with the SLC beam pipe and the swaths of synchrotron radiation.
+Fig. 2: An isometric view of the PSM together with the SLC beam pipe and the swaths of synchrotron radiation.

 Each target consists of a phosphor screen and an array of fiducial wires.
-The 50×46 mm phosphor screens are custom made.
+The 50 by 46 mm phosphor screens are custom made.
 The phosphor material, $Gd_2:SO_2:Tb$, emits visible green light when struck by synchrotron radiation.
 The phosphor is deposited on a thin (0.037 inch) aluminum substrate.
 The screens are easily replaced without disturbing the alignment of the fiducial wires.

 The fiducial wires for absolute position calibration are the most critical part of the target assembly.
-Inconel wires of 100 μm diameter are strung a few hundred microns above the screen surface.
-The nominal center-to-center spacing between the wires is 500 μm .
-A bar code pattern is encoded in the fiducial wire array by selectively removing some of the wires.
+Inconel wires of 100 μ m diameter are strung a few hundred microns above the screen surface.
+The nominal center-tocenter spacing between the wires are 500 μ m.
+A "bar code pattern is encoded in the fiducial wire array by selectively removing some of the wires which provides an unambiguous recognition of each wire.
 The two wire arrays were precisely aligned with respect to each other and then measured with a precision optical system.
-The position of each wire is recorded to an accuracy of 5 μm , yielding an overall accuracy of 8 μm on the absolute distance between the two wire frames.
+The position of each wire is recorded to an accuracy of 5 μ m yielding an overall accuracy of 8 μ m on the absolute distance between the two wire frames.